 Aligning marketing, sales, and business functions with an intense focus on customer touchpoints elevates the brand experience with likability in a linear, customer-centric fashion.

-In this post about simple, complex marketing, it highlights a system to create a loyalty loop as demonstrated by Drew Davis.
+This post about simple, complex marketing, highlights a system to create a loyalty loop as demonstrated by Drew Davis.
 In his marketing lessons on video, he’s in search of best practices.
 Then he shows you, with examples from real companies, how to create a loyalty loop of raving fans for your business.

 Drew often showcases common sense solutions spotlighting opportunities for easy marketing, just one of the things I love about his productions.
 He also points out how many companies totally miss the mark and a chance for making big impressions from truly easy marketing by indifference in management or employees, alone.